terramate-io/terramate/docs/project-config.md

 #### The `terramate.config.run.env` Block

-In `terramate.config.run.env` block a map of environment variables can be defined that will be set when running command using `terramate run`.
+In `terramate.config.run.env` block a map of environment variables can be defined that will be set when running a command using `terramate run`.

 The following example exports the `TF_PLUGIN_CACHE_DIR` environment variable to enable [Terraform Provider Plugin Caching](https://www.terraform.io/cli/config/config-file#provider-plugin-cache).